MacKeeper: Lawsuits

 In January 2014, a class action lawsuit was filed against Zeobit in Illinois.
 The lawsuit alleged that "neither the free trial nor the full registered versions of MacKeeper performed any credible diagnostic testing" and reported that a consumer's Mac was in need of repair and was at-risk due to harmful error.
 In May 2014 a lawsuit was filed against Zeobit in Pennsylvania, alleging that MacKeeper fakes security problems to deceive victims into paying for unneeded fixes.
 On 10 August 2015, Zeobit settled the lawsuit for US$2 million.
 Customers who bought MacKeeper before 8 July 2015 could apply to get a refund.

-Kromtech also filed at least two unsuccessful defamation lawsuits against MacKeeper critics.
 In July 2013 Kromtech sued MacPaw, the developers of CleanMyMac, which was dismissed before the hearing.
 In 2014, Kromtech sued David A. Cox, who had made a video criticizing MacKeeper; the judge dismissed the case.
 In July 2016, Kromtech sent a cease and desist letter to Luqman Wadood, a 14-year old technology reviewer who made YouTube videos critical of the app; Luqman said the videos were diplomatic.

-Acquisition

-In 2019, MacKeeper was acquired by a newly-founded company, Clario Tech.
-In November 2020, Clario released MacKeeper 5, which received 3.5 of 5 start reviews from TechRadar and Macworld.
-The app was certified by AV-TEST.
-The new version includes a VPN, on-demand virus scanning, a memory cleaner, and a disk cleaner.